 The law divides drugs into three classes: A, B and C. Classification is based on the harm that specific drugs may cause to individuals, families and society.
-Class A drugs include the most dangerous drugs like heroin and cocaine, Class B includes amphetamines and barbiturates, and Class C includes drugs like tranquillisers and some steroids.
+Class A drugs include the most dangerous drugs like heroin and cocaine, Class B includes amphetamines and barbiturates, and Class C includes drugs like tranguillisers and some steroids.

 Class A drugs carry the heaviest penalties for both possession and dealing.
 Possession means being caught with drugs you intend to use.
 Dealing means selling or giving drugs to others or being caught with drugs you intend to sell or give to someone else.
 Those found quilty of possession or dealing can be fined, sent to prison or both.

 It is an offence if you allow anyone to take, sell or supply drugs in your house.
 It is also illegal to supply or sell solvents such as cigarette lighter refills, glue or aerosol sprays to someone in the knowledge that they will be abused.

 It is illegal to grow or produce drugs.

 How can I tell if my child is using drugs?

 It is very difficult to tell if your child is using drugs.
-This is because many of the signs of drug use are often regarded as also normal features of growing up - teenagers can be moody or unpredictable and may change their friends, stay up all night or sleep all day for reasons that have nothing to do with drugs.
+This is because many of the signs of drug use are often regarded as also normal features of growing up-teenagers can be moody or unpredictable and may change their friends, stay up all night or sleep all day for reasons that have nothing to do with drugs.
 Sometimes these are signs of unhappiness, so it's still important to listen and talk with your son or daughter.

-Class of drug Possession Dealing A Ecstasy, LSD, heroin, cocaine and crack, magic mushrooms (both fresh and prepared, e.g. dried or stewed), amphetamines (if prepared for injection).
+Class of drug Possession Dealing A Ecstasy, LSD, heroin, cocaine and crack, magic mushrooms (if prepared for use), amphetamines (if prepared for injection).
 Up to 7 years in prison or an unlimited fine.
 Or both.
 Up to life in prison or an unlimited fine.
 Or both.
-B Amphetamines (speed), Cannabis, Methylphenidate (Ritalin), Pholcodine.
+B Amphetamines (speed), Methylphenidate (Ritalin), Pholcodine.
 Up to 5 years in prison or an unlimited fine.
 Or both.
 Up to 14 years in prison or an unlimited fine.
 Or both.
-C Tranquillisers, some painkillers, GHB (Gamma hydroxybutyrate) Ketamine.
+C Cannabis , Tranquillisers, some painkillers, GHB (Gamma hydroxybutyrate).
 Up to 2 years in prison or an unlimited fine.
 Or both.
 Up to 14 years in prison or an unlimited fine.
-Or both. ^{} Cannabis (resin, grass, oil) was reclassified from a Class C to a Class B drug in January 2009.
-Warning signs of possible drug use include: - sudden changes in mood from happy and alert to sullen and moody - aggressive or irritable behaviour which is out of character - a loss of interest in school, sport or other activities - unusual sleep patterns or difficulty in sleeping - · unusually secretive behaviour or lying - · money going missing or belongings being sold
+Or both.